gocardless/statesman/README.md

   t.json :metadata, default: {}
   ```

-* Remove `include Statesman::Adapters::ActiveRecordTransition` statement from your
+* Remove the `include Statesman::Adapters::ActiveRecordTransition` statement from
-  transition model
+  your transition model.
+(If you want to customise your transition class's "updated
+  timestamp column", as described above, you should define a
+  `.updated_timestamp_column` method on your class and return the name of the column
+  as a symbol, or `nil` if you don't want to record an updated timestamp on
+  transitions.)

 ## Configuration